glpi-project/php-library-glpi/.github/ISSUE_TEMPLATE.md

-# Issue

 <!--
 PLEASE HELP US PROCESS GITHUB ISSUES FASTER BY PROVIDING THE FOLLOWING INFORMATION.
 -->

 ## I'm submitting a...
 <!-- Check one of the following options with "x" -->

-<pre><code>
-[ ] Regression (a behavior that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
+- [ ] Regression (a behavior that used to work and stopped working in a new release)
+- [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
-[ ] Feature request
+- [ ] Feature request
-[ ] Documentation issue or request
+- [ ] Documentation issue or request
-[ ] Support request => Please do not submit support request here, instead see https://github.com/flyve-mdm/composer-package-glpi/blob/develop/CONTRIBUTING.md#questions-or-doubts
+- [ ] Support request => Please do not submit support request here, instead see https://github.com/glpi-project/php-library-glpi/blob/develop/CONTRIBUTING.md#questions-or-doubts
-</code></pre>

 ## Current behavior
 <!-- Describe how the issue manifests. -->